 A THEMED EDITION!

-An indicator of trends and a sounding board for the debates shaking the profession, MaMA has further strengthened its convention program this year.
-This 14th edition has beefed up its major themes around current industry issues.
-Thus, 3 major themes will be deployed throughout each afternoon:
+An indicator of trends and a sounding board for the debates shaking the industry, MaMA further strengthened its convention program this year.
+This 14th edition has beefed up its major themes around the subjects that are making news in the sector.
+Each afternoon will feature 3 major themes:

-Each of these themes will lead to debates, interviews, or keynotes, so that we can multiply the angles and tackle the subjects in depth.
-Other discussions will, of course, round off the program, from questions about the future of Smac to invitations to personalities to take time out to chat with us.
+Each of these slots will feature debates, interviews and keynotes, providing a wide range of angles and in-depth discussions.
+Of course, other exchanges will round out the program, from questions about the future of Smac to invitations to leading professional figures to take time out to chat with us.

 Complementary artistic forms - which the term "audiovisual" is not sufficient to cover - music and image are increasingly associated, including for social tools.
 Today, "synchronization" (cinema, advertising, music videos, video games, etc.) has become a veritable market, generating its own professions and rights.
 But new forms of hybridization are on the horizon.
 With the arrival of the metaverse, the immersive could also revolutionize the future of music.
 MaMA has therefore decided to devote an entire afternoon to the subject, with two themed debates and a keynote by Nora Felder, winner of the 2022 Emmy Awards.

-The sync industry has always been unique: at the crossroads of several creative industries, and intrinsically international.
-A discreet centerpiece in any art form, and a source of income for artists as providential as it is unpredictable, the art of synchronisation fascinates.
+Synchro has always been exceptional: at the crossroads of several creative industries and intrinsically international.
+A discreet masterpiece in any art form, and a source of income for artists as providential as it is unpredictable, synchro is fascinating.
 This round table will provide an opportunity to take stock of the issues at stake in the trades and practices that make it up, and to sketch out the trends at work, from an artistic, legal and financial point of view.

-With new media, mobile and immersive modes of distribution (AR-VR-XR and metaverse) are multiplying.
+With new media, mobile and immersive modes of distribution (AR-VR-XR and metavers) are multiplying.
 This hybridization of formats and media is reshaping the strategies of platforms and producers.
-It raises huge questions about creation, production, innovation, rights, and intellectual property.
-At this round table, we will examine the latest developments in this field, its opportunities, and challenges, in the company of the players who shape it.
+This is raising huge questions about creation, production, innovation, rights and intellectual property.
+In this round table, we'll examine the latest developments in this field, its opportunities and challenges, in the company of the players who are shaping it.

 The media coverage of individual access to Chat-GPT software convinced the modern world that artificial intelligence was now with us.
 In the music industry, AI has been providing services for some time now, in a wide variety of areas.
 Applications are multiplying, and the "risks vs. opportunities" debate is already well underway.
 All this has a direct impact on the future of music.
 MaMA has therefore decided to devote an entire afternoon to the subject.

-The musical industry is pioneering the use of artificial intelligence.
-Many products and services are powered by AI – whether it is for the rights management, recommendations and title tagging, data compliance, music creation or sound spatialization.
-This panel session will focus on some of the practical advances made possible by AI, with a group of experts from a wide range of backgrounds.
+The music industry is one of the pioneers in the use of artificial intelligence.
+Many products and services already run on AI as fuel - whether in rights management, track recommendations and tagging, data compliance, music creation or sound spatialization.
+This session will take stock of some of the practical advances enabled by AI, with a panel of experts from a variety of backgrounds.

 Could the music ecosystem be tempted to fight a future embodied in Artificial Intelligence?
 Today, everyone agrees that the music ecosystem's initial reactions to digital developments were counter-productive, and that a monetization model is preferable to prohibition.
-But are AI's disruptive capabilities of a different kind, for good or ill?
-Could creators be deprived of their art, or see it elevated like never before?
-Would applying the methods that have worked so successfully for streaming be tantamount to being behind in a war?
-Could rights management be upset?
+But are the disruptive capacities of AI of a different nature, for good or ill?
+Could creators be dispossessed of their art, or see it enhanced as never before?
+Would applying the recipes that have worked so well for streaming be tantamount to being late to a war?
+Could rights management be turned upside down?

 Decarbonizing the music business?
 In theory, the principle seems to have been accepted.
 But actually doing so means confronting the way the industry operates with real upheaval.
 What are the stakes and consequences of decarbonization?
 Are we really ready?
 And how?
 Given the urgency of the challenge, MaMA has decided to devote an entire afternoon to the subject, with several debates...

-Rising fees, technical requirements, exclusivities, more volatile audiences since Covid... the economic formula is often unsustainable for organizers.
+Inflating fees, technical requirements, exclusivities, more volatile audiences since Covid... the economic equation is often untenable for organizers.
 To find a balance, are we condemned to seek out ever more audiences, coming from further and further afield, to increase ticket prices, to accept concentration, to reduce abundance?
-To be sustainable, how can we combine financial and environmental considerations?
-What business models for Live in a time of climate crisis?
+To be sustainable, how can we reconcile financial and environmental considerations?
+What are the economic models for Live at a time of climate crisis?

-Further discussions and speeches will be added to the schedule from July 13 onwards.
+Further discussions and speeches will be added from July 13 onwards.
 In the meantime, a first Keynote & an additional MaMA Grand Débat have already been unveiled.

 With her singular, powerful voice, 23-year-old Zaho de Sagazan already has the makings of a great artist.